Rent-seeking: Economic effects

-Mark Gradstein writes about rent-seeking in relation to public goods provision, and says that public goods are determined by rent seeking or lobbying activities.
+Mark Gradstein writes about rent-seeking in the context of public goods provision, stating that public goods are determined by rent-seeking or lobbying activities.
 But the question is whether private provision with free-riding incentives or public provision with rent-seeking incentives is more inefficient in its allocation.

 Political rent-seeking can also affect immigration.
-Welfare states incentivise unproductive migration and can create continuation of past behaviour of not accumulating personal wealth and being dependent on government transfers.
+Welfare states incentivize unproductive migration and can perpetuate past behaviors of not accumulating personal wealth and being dependent on government transfers.
 Alternatively, productive migrants are incentivised to leave rent-seeking societies, possibly resulting in further economic decline.
-Low-income countries are often rent-seeking societies, that productive people will likely seek to leave.

 The Nobel Memorial Prize-winning economist Joseph Stiglitz has argued that rent-seeking contributes significantly to income inequality in the United States through lobbying for government policies that let the wealthy and powerful get income, not as a reward for creating wealth, but by grabbing a larger share of the wealth that would otherwise have been produced without their effort.
 Thomas Piketty, Emmanuel Saez, and Stefanie Stantcheva have analyzed international economies and their changes in tax rates to conclude that much of income inequality is a result of rent-seeking among wealthy tax payers.

 Laband and John Sophocleus suggest that the lack of empirical evidence on rent-seeking is due to the broad scope of rent-seeking and rent avoidance activities.
 Additionally, they suggest that many economic performance measures, such as Gross Domestic Product, include goods and services that are part of the rent-seeking process.

+In 2023, Angus Deaton wrote:In retrospect it is not so surprising that free markets, or at least free markets with a government that permits and encourages rent seeking by the rich, should produce not equality but an extractive elite that predates on the population at large.
+Utopian rhetoric about freedom has led to an unjust social dystopia, not for the first time.
+Free markets with rent seekers are not the same as competitive markets; indeed, they are often exactly the opposite.